serg239/db/cassandra/README.md

 Examples of cassandra database configuration
 --------------------------------------------
-1. SaltStack pillar, files, and states (including orchestration states) to configure cassandra database cluster.

-Usage:
-> $ salt-run state.orchestrate -l debug orch.stack saltenv=cassandra
+1. Salt fried and backed provisioning states in OpenStack:
+  - Pillars
+  - States
+  - Files (JINJA templates)
+2. Salt configuration states:
+  - Heat tempaltes' configuration from Salt
+  - Orchestration

-2. Cassandra use cases:
+3. Cassandra use cases:
 - [00](use_cases/00.txt) Preconditions for all Cassandra Images
 - [01](use_cases/01.txt) Initial deployment of a Cassandra Cluster
 - [02](use_cases/02.txt) Shutting down the Cassandra Cluster